danielbh/danielhollcraft.com/ui/src/pages/portfolio/projects/forty-six/forty-six.md

 platform: Web
 ---

-A platform that allows users to customize and run genetic algorithms.
-The computational load of each running algorithm is distributed across different web-browser clients, meaning any user can sign up and contribute their computing power.
+A platform to customize and run genetic algorithms.
+The computational load of an algorithm is distributed across different web-browsers.